hazelcast/hazelcast/docs/design/sql/14-automatic-query-resubmission.md

 #### Resubmission policies

-We propose that the user will pick one of these policies:
+We propose that the user will be able to pick one of these retry policies:

 1. `NEVER`: the current state.
-If a query fails, the failure is forwarded to the user
+If a query fails, the failure is immediately forwarded to the user
 2. `RETRY_SELECTS`: the query will be retried if:
    - no rows were received yet
    - the SQL text starts with `SELECT` (case-insensitive, ignoring white space)
-3. `RETRY_SELECTS_ALLOW_DUPLICATES`: as before, but
-4. `RETRY_ALL`: all queries will be retried after a failure
+3. `RETRY_SELECTS_ALLOW_DUPLICATES`: as before, but query can be retried after it returned some rows.
+The already-returned rows will be returned again.
+4. `RETRY_ALL`: all queries will be retried after a failure.
+This option is dangerous as it will retry all queries, including DML, DDL etc. E.g. a retried `CREATE MAPPING` query can fail with "object already exists", if there's no `OR REPLACE` option and the first attempt actually succeeded, so the user will
+   receive an error even though it was successful, which is very confusing.

+The default mode will be `NEVER` (b/w compatible).

 #### Ways to pick resubmission policy

 1. Ideally, we would be able to configure the retry policy per query, but that's not possible.
-We could add this option to Java API (the `SqlStatement` class), but this is a non-standard API.
+We could add this option to Java API (to the `SqlStatement` class), but this is a non-standard API.
 We expect many clients to use JDBC or other standardized APIs in other languages, which don't provide this support.

 2. Another idea is that we could specify this as a query hint, e.g. in the form of `SELECT /*+ ALLOW_RETRY */`.
 But for this we would have to parse the query on the client, which we want to avoid.
-Another reason against this is that queries are often generated, such as through ORM or other SQL tools, and injecting the hint might not be possible.
+Another reason against this is that queries are often generated, such as through ORM or other SQL tools, and injecting the hint might not be possible or easy.

-3. Another option is to use a session parameter, e.g. executing `SET ALLOW_RETRY=true`.
-The client will have to parse these commands, but it's relatively easier.
+3. Another option is to use a session parameter, e.g. executing `SET RETRY_STATEGY=<mode>`.
+The client will have to parse these commands, but we will not have to provide a full SQL parser.

-4. Provide a connection option, that is a new option in `ClientConfig`, a new JDBC URL parameter for JDBC etc. Other standardized APIs also provide these.
+4. Provide a new option in `ClientConfig`, and a new JDBC URL parameter for JDBC.
+Other standardized APIs also provide these.
 The disadvantage is that it will apply to all statements executed using that connection, that is also to DDL statements etc.

 We propose to implement options (3) and (4).
-Since the option (4) is feasible for all modes, except for `RETRY_ALL`, the option (3) is a nice-to-have feature.
+Since the option (4) is feasible for all modes, except for not-that-useful `RETRY_ALL` mode, we consider the option (3) a nice-to-have feature.

 #### Explanation of "no rows received yet"